Dadudekc/FocusForge/docs/VISION.md

 ## Design Philosophy

-FocusForge is built on the principle that true productivity comes from:
+focus-forge is built on the principle that true productivity comes from:
 - Clear intention
 - Measured progress
-- Consistent practice
+- Consistent practice-projects
 - Personal accountability

 We believe in: